Best Places to Live in Iceland

 Hafnarfjörður

 Hafnarfjörður is located several miles away from the capital and is the third-largest town in the country.
-It has an important role in the trade of goods via the arctic circle.
+It has an important role in the trade of goods via the Arctic Circle.
 The city is a tourist attraction, with several festivals and cultural events taking place every year.
-These are the Bright Days festival, the Viking Festival, and some others.
+These are the Bright Days Festival, the Viking Festival, and some others.
 Hafnarfjörður is the centre of rock ‘n’ roll in Iceland.
 It urges tourists from America and Europe to visit the country every year.

 Seyðisfjörður